The Oticon Opn™: A device for more than just our hearing

 With the stresses of fragmented conversation handled externally, your brain can relax to enjoy conversations as they come.
 Social situations can be embraced with confidence, rather than dread – as long as you are equipped with your Oticon Opn™ hearing device.

 Sound like the hearing solution for you?
-You can come into one of our clinics and get a FREE* hearing test to find out if it's just what you need.
+You can come into one of our clinics and get a no cost* hearing test to find out if it's just what you need.
 Click here to make a booking, or give our friendly team a call on 1800 326 314.

 1Compared to the Alta2 Pro.